 The Boise Police Department assigns its staff and resources according to a system of 10 different geographical areas.
-In addition to responding to calls for police service through the E911 system, Boise Police officers, staff, and programs are available through a Neighborhood Service Team (NST) which will be assigned to this area.
+In addition to responding to calls for police service through the E911 system, Boise Police officers, staff, and programs are available through a Neighborhood Service Team (NST) which is assigned to this area.
 The NST is comprised of officers, detectives, School Resource Officers, Crime Prevention specialists, Crime Analysts, BPD Police Commanders and others who are committed to resolving problems and enhancing the quality of life as it relates to peace and safety.

-The owners of land in the Northwest area currently pay tax revenue to the County for public safety services.
+As unincorporated parcels, the owners of the enclaves currently pay tax revenue to the County for public safety services.